jamestan8292/Smart_Contract_Joint_Savings_Account/README.md

-# Joint Savings Account Contract in Solidity
+# Smart Contract - Joint Savings Account

-Create a solidity smart contract that accepts two user addresses that are then able to control a joint savings account in a financial institution.
+This solidity app creates a solidity smart contract (using Remix) that accepts two user addresses that are then able to control a joint savings account in a financial institution.
 The smart contract uses ether management functions to implement various requirements from a financial institution to provide the features of the joint savings account.

 <br/>